mlibrary/design-system-old/packages/css/README.md

 ### Tokens join the pipeline
 The `tokens.scss` file is fed into the gulp build for `build.scss`.

-If you gulp build is running and watching, it will automatically update after your run theo.
+If the gulp build is running and watching, it will automatically update after you run theo.

 ## Sass build